Periodic multi-pulses and spectral stability in Hamiltonian PDEs with symmetry: Conclusions

-\noi After this occurs, we expect that there will always be an eigenvalue with positive real part, thus the periodic double pulses should be unstable for $X > X_c$.
-As $X$ is further increased, we expect that more than two Krein bubbles will interact and that the eigenvalue behavior will become increasing complicated (this is very difficult to simulate numerically as it involves extremely large domain sizes).
-In particular, this means that we will cannot generalize the periodic case to obtain the behavior on $\R$ by taking $X\rightarrow \infty$.
+Finally, we note from \cref{remark:kreinbubbles} that as the domain size $X$ increases, the centers of subsequent Krein bubbles (indexed by increasing $m$) are approximately equally spaced in $X$.
+However, their widths in $X$ scale with $\sqrt{m}$, so that they grow with each subsequent bubble (\cref{fig:KreinBubbleCollision}, left panel).
+At some critical value $X = X_c$, the Krein bubbles will start overlapping (\cref{fig:KreinBubbleCollision}, right panel).
+After this occurs, we expect that there will always be an eigenvalue with positive real part, thus the periodic double pulses should all be unstable for $X > X_c$.
+As $X$ is further increased, we expect that more than two Krein bubbles will interact, and that the eigenvalue behavior will become increasing complicated.
+(This is very difficult to simulate numerically, as it involves extremely large domain sizes.)
+At the same time, the radius in the complex plane of subsequent Krein bubbles scales with $1/\sqrt{m}$ (\cref{fig:KreinBubbleCollision}, left panel), which suggests that the maximum real part of the corresponding interaction eigenvalue approaches 0 as $X\rightarrow \infty$.
+Although we cannot generalize the periodic case to obtain the behavior on $\R$ by taking $X\rightarrow \infty$, this suggests that the spectrum of the double pulse on the real line, which is the formal limit of the periodic double pulse as $X\rightarrow \infty$, may in fact be purely imaginary.

 \paragraph{Acknowledgments}